Guide to Cryptocurrency Markets

 - Define your trading strategy

-- Cryptocurrency markets are completely different to other markets
+- Cryptocurrency markets are completely different from other markets

 - The 4 different types of cryptocurrency exchanges